sco-tt/SEPTA-KML-bus-and-trolley-scraper/README.md

 and so on.

-Leaflet can load the 10MB geoJSON file, but it will put some stress on your browser and take a _long_ time to load.
+Leaflet.js can load the 11MB geoJSON file, but it will put some stress on your browser and take a _long_ time to load.
+And it's surely not the best way to use this data.
 Proof of concept [here](http://jsfiddle.net/sco_tt/tpp4jof7/4/).